Do Go On - 397 - Aviator Charles Kingsford Smith

 Exactly.

-I don't see how people get so confused by this, the postie oath.
+I don't see how people get so.

 He's like, come on.

-I can deliver your mail.
+And I can deliver you mail.

 I can deliver mail.